hak1979/finalCapstone/README.md

 ![Image of menu options](/images/menu_example.jpg)

 The user can select the option by entering the number only.
-No other inouts will be accepted.
+No other inputs will be accepted.

 ### Menu 1: Entering a new book into the data base
 The program will ask the user to enter the new book details one by one.
 If the user has entered